datenanfragen/website/README.md

 ### Translations

 While you can just contribute translations through this repository, an easier way is through the localisation platform [Weblate](https://hosted.weblate.org/engage/datenanfragen-de/).
 We manage our translations through them.
-There, you can easily help us translate—be it a couple of strings or whole components.
+There, you can easily help us translate-be it a couple of strings or whole components.

 <!--
 TODO: